prabhkodes/fightClub/README.md

 ## Running the program
 ### Option A
 Make sure your system has the following packages installed: `cmake`, `graphviz`, `doxygen`, `gfortran`, `libmpich-dev`, `libnetcdff-dev`, `python3`, `python3-pip`, `build-essential` and should be able to be found by CMake.
 These are the package names in Ubuntu 22.02.
-You may install CUDA device drivers so you offload computation to GPU, if available.
+You may install CUDA device drivers so you offload computation to GPU if your system supports it.
 If you do this, skip Option B and continue below.

 ### Option B
 If you want to quickly install all of packages in an isolated environment, you can simply run `runenv.sh` and continue below.
 This assumes you have Docker engine installed on your machine